 Attorney Kriesen completed the Harvard Business School | HBX course “Disruptive Strategy” with Clayton Christensen, using the HBS case method to learn how to apply disruption theory to find and execute business and social opportunities.
 He expanded upon his studies by completing a one-year, eight class program on innovation at the Stanford Graduate School of Business.
 Kalon’s model is based upon what he learned in these programs.

 He completed a six class program in Strategic Decision Making and Risk Management offered by Stanford University’s Center for Professional Development.

-He established the Kalon Fellowship, the Pro Bono Clinic within Kalon, Salons, Workshops, and the Cicero Advocacy Project, helping Kalon become unique among peer firms in promoting social good.
+He established the Kalon Fellowship, the Kalon Human Rights Clinic, Salons, Workshops, the Cicero Advocacy Project, and The Kalon ADR Center (which donates 5% of its revenue to a fund for graduates of the Hartford Youth Scholars to help with their continuing education) making Kalon unique among peer firms in promoting social good.

 Attorney Kriesen is active in his community.
 He volunteers at Literacy Volunteers of Greater Hartford (where he has taught basic literacy and English as a second language) and Hartford Youth Scholars (where he has advised on interviewing and career advancement).

 Prior to Kalon, he was a partner at a law firm in Hartford, where he was the manager of the insurance defense practice.
 He has practiced law for over twenty years.

 He lives in West Hartford with his wife.
 His daughter is a graduate of Brandeis University.

 Harvard Law School, Program on Negotiation (Executive Education)

 Negotiation and Dispute Resolution Seminar (2020)